Keyboard shortcuts

 IInvalid — validation failed; see validation_error field

-NNo Validator — FsPulse does not currently support this file type
+NNo Validator — fsPulse does not currently support this file type

 The validation_error field contains the error message returned by the validator only if the item was marked invalid.
 This field is empty for valid items or items with no validator.